marcpaterno/spack_retreat/revised_work.md

 ## Project Goals (and some non-goals)

 CSAID is switching to Spack to lessen the workload associated with using the Fermilab-supported UPS and its related software tools.
-The main goal of the Spack Migration Project is to provide the Spack-based and Spack-related tools needed for this transition.
+The main goal of the Spack Migration Project is to provide the Spack-besed and Spack-related tools needed for this transition.
 This is being done at the same time as the move to the AL9 operating system.
 All software support for CSAID-developed software  on AL9  will be based on the use of Spack, rather than the UPS-related tools.
 Support for use of SL7 will continue to rely on UPS and the associated tools.